Chao-Meng/chao-meng-capstone/Capstone Proposal-ChaoMeng.md

 \*\*Compliance Reporting

 As a sustainability manager, I need to generate compliance reports on energy usage and sustainability metrics to adhere to regulatory standards.

-\*\*Tenant Feedback Interface

-As a tenant, I want to provide feedback on building conditions and suggest improvements, contributing to a comfortable and efficient building environment.
-Integration with Existing Systems

-As a building manager, I need the app to integrate seamlessly with existing building management systems and IoT devices for centralized control.

 \*\*Resource Optimization Recommendations